- Competitive Analysis

 - Retention and recovery strategies

-By the end of this guide, you should have a solid understanding of today’s B2B landscape, the trends and behaviors to capitalize on, and strategies the pros use to get you to your goals.
+By the end of this guide, you should have a solid understanding of today’s B2B landscape, the trends and behaviors to capitalize on, and strategies the pros use to increase leads, sales, and revenue.

 The majority of B2B business owners I speak with understand—at some fundamental level—that the digital transformation changed business as usual.
 And that includes the way buyers look for and find B2B vendors.

-Traditionally in B2B sales, there was one main buyer.
+Traditionally in B2B sales, there was one primary buyer.
 They followed a predictable, controlled path like the traditional marketing funnel template below:

 The typical marketing lineup included salesy, printed marketing collateral.
 Sales reps went to trade shows, made cold calls, and conducted business face-to-face.